-Led by Malian Barou Samake this adventure includes the very best of Ghana!
+Led by Malian Barou Samake, this adventure includes the very best of Ghana!
 Barou is an upbeat leader with a positive, can-do attitude to ensure that your travel experience enchants and enriches you.
-Our friend and Master weaver Jeff Ahiagble will accompany the tour in the kente cloth weaving centers and arrange a typical music performance.
+Our friend and Master weaver Jeff Ahiagble will accompany the tour in the kente cloth weaving centers.
+With Jeff’s help, you can also try your hand at weaving on a double-heddle kente strip-cloth loom if you like.
 Professional English-speaking local guides at historical sites will add depth to your knowledge by explaining the historical context and background of the sites.
 Expert Ghanaian artist-friends lead the three exciting workshops: batik stamped cloth, adinkra-printed fabric, and glass bead-making.
 There will also be time to make a necklace or bracelets with your beads.

-You can also try your hand at weaving on a double-heddle kente strip-cloth loom if you like.
+You will be met by the trip leader and driver at Kotoka International airport, in the capital city of Accra, on February 7 when you arrive.
 We’ll go from ocean beaches to forest canopy, with lakes and traditional villages in between!
-On this wonderful adventure, we will cover as much as possible of the fascinating southern part of the country, spending several days in specific areas such as Kumasi, so that we get a good feeling for Ghanaian life away from the busy coastal areas.
-You will be met by the trip leaders at Kotoka International airport, in the capital city of Accra on February 7.
+On this wonderful adventure, we will cover as much as possible of the fascinating southern part of the country.
+We’ll spend several days in specific areas such as Kumasi, so that we get a good feeling for Ghanaian life away from the busy coastal areas.

 First we’ll head west to tour Cape Coast Castle with a licensed local guide.
 This important UNESCO World Heritage site was one of thirty large commercial forts built by European traders on the Gold Coast of West Africa (now Ghana).
 Originally it was built by Swedish settlers to trade timber and gold, but later used in the tragic trans-Atlantic slave trade.
 The historic town of Elmina is believed to be the location of the first point of contact between Europeans and sub-Saharan Africans.

-Today the town is a fishing village with colorful scenes of fishermen and boats on the beach.
-We’ll also stop in the fishing town of Jamestown, with its fresh fish market, tuna smoking ovens and fishing scene on the beach (taste the delicious smoked tuna).
-We will meet with a friend who works there, and he will show us the boats being crafted by hand, and will explain how the community/communal fishing works.
-He will also show us the school that has been built recently for the fishermen’s children and you can donate school supplies here if you wish.
+Now the town is a fishing village with colorful scenes of fishermen and boats on the beach.
+Next, we’ll head north to Kumasi, then Odumase, Ho and Denu, before driving back to Accra.
+At the end of the trip, we’ll stop in the fishing town of Jamestown, with its fresh fish market, tuna smoking ovens and fishing scene on the beach.
+We will meet with a friend who works there.
+He’ll show us the boats being crafted by hand, and will explain how the community/communal fishing works.
+He will also show us the school for the fishermen’s children (built by Canadians) and you can donate school supplies here if you wish.

+Kente weaving, batik printing, adinkra stamping and other arts such as music, dance, and bead-making are all thriving, alongside the modern aspect of the city of Accra.
 The famous Ghanaian kente cloth is still woven in several places; we will see the beautiful patterns of both Ewe and Ashanti versions.
-We’ll meet the weavers in individual and coop settings, see their weaving demonstrations, and be able to buy their work directly from them.
-Hand-printed batik cloth and other arts such as music, dance, and bead-making are all thriving, alongside the modern aspect of the city of Accra.
+We’ll meet the weavers in individual and coop settings to see weaving demonstrations.
+Also you’ll be able to buy their work directly from them.
+In this area, a friend and master weaver will accompany the group to the weaving market and will show you his working techniques.

 We’ll try our hand at some traditional crafts in several half-day workshops mentioned above.
 We will print adinkra motifs made from sections of hand-carved dried gourd to embellish cloth.
 Another day we’ll stamp hot wax on cotton yardage for a gorgeous batik and also we’ll make recycled glass beads.
 At a fabulous weekly Bead Market, dozens of stalls hold an amazing variety of handmade beads, available for great prices.
 Later we’ll create necklaces and bracelets from our handmade beads and newly acquired ones.
 These workshops represent typical arts and culture of Ghana that are being both maintained and re-invented by the artisans.

-We’ll also stop at the rural school that we have ‘adopted’ to give them school supplies.
+We’ll also stop at the rural school that we have ‘adopted’ to offer school supplies that the group brings.
 These kids are adorable and have almost no school materials, but the principal is wonderful as are the hard-working and very appreciative teachers.